-BEIRUT – Syrian rebels used captured tanks to launch a fresh offensive on a government complex housing a police academy in the north on Sunday as they continued to log a string of strategic victories against President Bashar Assad's troops who countered with airstrikes.
+BEIRUT – Syrian rebels used captured tanks to launch a fresh offensive on a government complex housing a police academy near Aleppo and clashed with government troops protecting the strategic installation on Sunday.

-If rebels capture the complex in Allepo, which also houses several smaller army outposts, it would be another setback for the Assad regime.
-In recent weeks, the regime has lost control of key infrastructure in the northeast including a hydroelectric dam, a major oil field and two army bases along the road linking Aleppo with the airport to its east.
+Capturing the complex near Aleppo would be another blow to the regime that has in recent weeks lost control key infrastructure in the northeast including a hydroelectric dam, a major oil field and two army bases along the road linking Aleppo with the airport to its east.

-Rebels also have been hitting the heart of Damascus with occasional mortars shells or bombings, posing a stiff challenge to Assad's regime in its seat of power.
+Rebels have also been attacking deeper into the heart of Damascus, posing a stiff challenge to President Bashar Assad regime in its seat of power.

-Assad's forces have been locked in a stalemate with rebels in Aleppo since July, when the nation's largest city and commercial hub became a major front in the civil war.
+Assad's forces have been locked in a stalemate with rebels in Aleppo since July, when the city became a major front in the civil war.